sivanhavkin/Entelgia/README.md

   Pressure: 8.03  Unresolved: 3  Stagnation: 1.00    ← turn 8, high pressure
   → output trimmed to 80 words, decisive question forced
 ```

+For the complete list of configuration options, see the `Config` class definition in `Entelgia_production_meta.py`.

 ---